-I was elected Junior Research Fellow at Peterhouse, after completing my PhD dissertation at the University of Cambridge in September 2017.
-My research broadly considers the shifting borderlines between humans and the nonhuman world in modern and contemporary literature and culture.
+I was elected as a Junior Research Fellow at Peterhouse after submitting my PhD dissertation at the University of Cambridge in September 2017.
+I passed my viva in May 2018.
+My research broadly considers the shifting relations between metaphor and the material world in modern and contemporary literature and culture.
 At Cambridge, I lecture and supervise on literature from 1830-present, literary theory, and practical criticism.
+Please contact me (hbd23 [at] cam.ac.uk) with teaching inquiries, collaboration requests, or any other questions.

 Coming to a Close